heewob/2025-QIE-PhaseScan/README.md

 git fetch
 git pull origin pro
 ```
 Now we can make changes in the CFGgit files.
-Edit lines in Master/global.xml and RBX/ngSettings.cfg to have the new scan setting files.
+Edit lines in Master/global.xml and RBX/ngSettings.cfg to have the new scan setting files and uMNio word.
 Reference commit log (http://hcalmon.cms/cgit/HcalCfg/commit/?id=ac11ad5097c823f5937fb31b6f7c79ee6859523b).
 After making the change, push the change.

 - Third, check if the change is applied.